NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 ## Add Data Layers to the Map

-In order to visualize and interact with the dataset, we can use `geemap.Map()` as follows:
+In order to visualize and interact with the dataset, we can use `geemap.Map()` as follows.
+This will create a blank Map of the world, and then when you run `geemap` code to add layers, the Map will update - so note this is a little different from standard Jupyter Notebook output, where the figures typically show up below each code chunk.

 ```python